dancmartin11/motoko-bootcamp/README.md

 ---

 `src`: Contains the source code for the activities for each day in the Motoko Bootcamp.
+Also contains types.mo, file for the `types` custom module.
 `dfx.json`: JSON file for creating canisters in dfx.

 ## Day 2 Exercise